vuestorefront/vue-storefront/packages/core/docs/architecture/application-context.md

 **Request body** is an array including all parameters passed to the method.

-Following this rule, calling the `$magento.api.products` method will send a request to the `/api/magento/products` endpoint.
+Following this rule, when you call the `$magento.api.products`, it sends the request to the `/api/magento/products` endpoint.

 <center>
   <img